-MARTIN LUTHER KING, JR. MEMORIAL
+MARTIN LUTHER KING, JR. Memorial

-Known for his courage, eloquent speeches and uplifting words, Dr. Martin Luther King, Jr. became a worldwide icon for the Civil Rights Movement in the United States.
-Dr. King's struggle for justice resulted in crucial legislation that changed the way the country viewed civil rights.
+Known for his courage, eloquent speeches and uplifting words, Dr. Martin Luther King, Jr., became an icon for the Civil Rights Movement in the United States.

-King grew up in Georgia and excelled in school.
-Attending Morehouse College at the age of 15, it was clear King was gifted.
+King grew up in Georgia and excelled in school, attending Morehouse College at the age of 15.
 In 1948, he became an ordained minister at Atlanta's Ebenezer Baptist Church.
-By 1955, King received his doctorate from Boston University and was well on his way to becoming a leader in the community.
+By 1955, King received his doctorate from Boston University.
 Leading the Montgomery Bus Boycott in 1955, which lasted 381 days, King became an important figure in Alabama and eventually on the national stage.
 King advocated for social change through nonviolence and peaceful protests.
 The March on Washington brought hundreds of thousands to the nation's capital to fight for civil rights.